travisnielsen/azuretagsync-js/README.md

  When invoked, ```AuditSubscriptionTags``` reads all items from this table and skips any resource that matches a given type that indicates a tag error has happened.
 That way, repeated API calls that are known to fail are not made.
 Developers can use the information to update the code to better handle these specific resources.
 Administrators can use this table to tag these resources either via a script or manually.

 ## Local Development / Debugging

+### Developer Tools and Functions Runtime

+The application is written in Node.js and can be developed and tested using Windows, Mac, or Linux using the Functions 2.0 Core Tools.
+As such, it is highly recommended the user complete all setup and installation instructions documented here: [Code and test Azure Functions locally](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local).
+It is assumed you are working with an updated version of [Visual Studio Code](https://code.visualstudio.com/) with the [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) installed.

+You should also have a recent version of [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/) installed.

+### Node.js Version
+The supported version of Node.js is ```8.11.1```.
+Ensure this version is running on your local developmnent environment by running ```node -v```.

 ### Service Principal